hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_server.html.markdown

 * `infrastructure_encryption_enabled` - (Optional) Whether or not infrastructure is encrypted for this server.
 Defaults to `false`.
 Changing this forces a new resource to be created.

-~> **Note:** This property is currently in development.
-It is suggested to leave as `false` as not doing so can lead to failure or timeout error messages.
+~> **Note:** This property is currently still in development by Microsoft.
+It is suggested to leave as `false` as not doing so can lead to unclear error messages.

 * `public_network_access_enabled` - (Optional) Whether or not public network access is allowed for this server.
 Defaults to `true`.